-to be duly executed by their duly authorized gned this Agreement or caused this Agreement d representatives.
+IN WITNESS WHEREOF, the parties hereto signed this Agreement or caused this Agreement to be duly executed by their duly authorized representatives.

-For and Behalf of Dún Laoghaire Institute of

-Signed by type here Date
+For and on Behalf of Dún Laoghaire Institute of Art, Design & Technology Signed by [insert name here] Date An Authorised Signatory of [insert name here] Date

-An authorised signatory of type here

-Appendix Six
+Appendix 6 Check List

 Check list of items to be included in legal agreements.
-Depending on the context the matters will be dispersed between a consortium agreement and a joint awarding agreement or in a consortium agreement only.
+Depending on the context, the matters will be dispersed between a consortium agreement and a joint awarding agreement or in a consortium agreement only.
 The common term used to describe this key agreement is Memorandum of Agreement.

-This check-list for legal agreements refers to a "consortium" using it as a collective noun for a group of partner-providers collaborating together for the purposes of providing a programme of higher education, which may lead to the award of one of the partner providers, or a joint award of a number of the partner providers, or a joint award of one of the partner providers and another awarding body.
-Generally a consortium does not have a legal personality, but it may do so.
-Where such an entity is established the distribution of responsibilities and authorities between the parties must be carefully undertaken and legal advice taken.
+This checklist for legal agreements refers to a "consortium" using it as a collective noun for a group of partner-providers collaborating for the purposes of providing a programme of higher education, which may lead to:

+- The award of one of the partner providers or - A joint award of a number of the partner providers or - A joint award of one of the partner providers and another awarding body

+Generally, a consortium does not have a legal personality, but it may do so.
+Where such an entity is established, the distribution of responsibilities and authorities between the parties must be carefully undertaken and legal advice taken.

-Opening matters
+1 Opening Matters

-- 1 The date that the agreement is made and the period of the agreement51 - What the document is about and the parties to it (the partner-providers and/or awarding bodies if a joint award) together with each of their registered addresses together with details of their legal status.52 If the partner-providers/awarding bodies agree, this item may also name service providers53 to the consortium who it has been decided need to be included in the terms of the agreement. - 3 The address for the consortium and its distinguishing name (if any)
+- The date that the agreement is made and the period of the agreement13 - What the document is about and the parties to it (the partner-providers and/or awarding bodies if a joint award) together with each of their registered addresses together with details of their legal status.14 If the partner-providers/awarding bodies agree, this item may also name service providers15 to the consortium who it has been decided need to be included in the terms of the agreement. - The address for the consortium and its distinguishing name (if any)

-If a consortium, the purpose of the consortium
+2 If a Consortium, the Purpose of the Consortium

-4 The purpose of the consortium [to develop and/or provide programme(s) of education and training and/or programmes leading to awards made by IADT.]
+The purpose of the consortium [to develop and/or provide programme(s) of education and training and/or programmes leading to awards made by IADT.]

-Jurisdiction
+3 Jurisdiction

-5 The jurisdiction within which the agreement is enacted and the legal framework within which it should be interpreted.
+The jurisdiction within which the agreement is enacted and the legal framework within which it should be interpreted.

-Legislative and Policy requirement and Context
+3 Legislative and Policy requirement and Context